zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SliderBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.SliderBuilder
-Defines the fluent interface for configuring the !:Slider{T}component.
+Defines the fluent interface for configuring the 1component.